openvinotoolkit/model_server/docs/mediapipe_conversion.md

 input_order_list: ["Identity","Identity_1","Identity_2","Identity_3"]
 ```

-### 4. Fourth step may be required if existing graph does not have supported input/output packet types
+### 4. Adjust graph input/output streams

+This step may be required if you plan to use graph in deployed OVMS and existing graph does not have supported input/output packet types.
 Check for supported packet types in OVMS [here](./mediapipe.md).
-In that cases you may need to add (converter calculators)[https://github.com/openvinotoolkit/mediapipe/tree/main/mediapipe/calculators/openvino] at the beggining in end.
+In that cases you may need to add converter calculators as it was done f.e. [here](https://github.com/openvinotoolkit/model_server/blob/main/demos/mediapipe/object_detection/graph.pbtxt#L31).
 You may also need to write your own conversion calculator.

-### 5. Fifth step may be required if you plan to use existing graph within existing application but use OVMS for inference
+### 5. Use config,json file in calculator

-For build instructions check documentation [here](TODO).
-Additionally you need to fill `server_config` field in `OpenVINOModelServerSessionCalculatorOptions` to pass full file path to configuration file like:
+This step is required if you plan to use graph within existing application.
+You need to fill `server_config` field in `OpenVINOModelServerSessionCalculatorOptions` to pass full file path to configuration file like:
 ```
 node {
   calculator: "OpenVINOModelServerSessionCalculator"